Summary: In this tutorial, you will learn how to use the Oracle SELECT

 Code language: SQL (Structured Query Language) (sql)

-To query data from multiple columns, you specify a list of comma-separated column names.
+To query data from multiple columns, you specify a list of comma-separated column names in the SELECT

 , name